• Skip to primary navigation

 Resources for Artisans Who Want to Start a Food Business

-Just as I am passionate about tea, many food artisans are passionate about their products too.
-Our western world can be too complicated at times.
-Especially in our beverage world, it continues to become saturated with overly complex and artificially created beverages.
+Like I am passionate about tea, many food artisans are passionate about their products too.
+Our Western world can be too complicated at times.
+Especially in our beverage world, continues to become saturated with overly complex and artificially created beverages.

 I know consumers crave simple and authentic food products.
 I hear this all the time.
 Simplicity does not mean the loss of quality, just the opposite.

 Here is a list of some of the many websites, books, and facilities available to help you on your way to starting a food business.
-Of course, there's much more to it than what I've talked about here, but this will help get your artisan food dreams started.
+Of course, there's much more to it than I've talked about here, but this will help start your artisan food dreams.

 It’s a Hard Road To Start A Food Business